The first document containing the oldest reference to 'Chianti', meaning the wine produced in the area, is dated 1398.

 In the XVI century this wine was loved and drunk also by Popes.
 Around the year 1536, Pope Paolo III was adviced by Sante Lancerio, an historian and geographer, as well as his personal bottle-holders, to purchase it for his cellars.

-The Black Rooster's legend
+The Black Rooster's Legend

-In the XIII Century, the Republics of Florence and of Siena were fighting bitterly to prevail over each other on the Chianti region, a land placed in between the two cities.
+In the XIII Century, the Republics of Florence and of Siena were bitterly fighting to prevail over each other on the Chianti region, a land placed in between the two cities.
 In order to decide once and for all which part of the Chianti land should belong to Siena and which part to Florence, the two cities decided to resort to quite a bizarre method.